atulya-jain/atulya-jain.github.io/_pages/research.md

-- <a href="https://atulya-jain.github.io/files/WhenCommunicationEfficient.pdf">   When Can Communication Lead to Efficiency?</a>  (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)
+- <a href="https://atulya-jain.github.io/files/Draft-new.pdf">   Efficiency in Games with Incomplete Information </a>  (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)

     <details>
       <summary>Abstract</summary>

 We study games with incomplete information and characterize when a feasible outcome is Pareto efficient.
-We show that any outcome with excessive randomization over actions is inefficient.
-Generically, efficiency requires that the total number of actions taken across states be strictly less than the sum of the number of players and states.
-We then examine the efficiency of equilibrium outcomes in communication models.
-Generically, a cheap talk outcome is efficient only if it is pure.
-When the sender's payoff is state-independent, it is efficient if and only if the sender's most preferred action is chosen with certainty.
-In natural buyer-seller settings, Bayesian persuasion outcomes are inefficient across a wide range of priors and preferences.
-Finally, we show that our results apply to mechanism design problems with many players.
+Outcomes with excessive randomization are inefficient: generically, the total number of action profiles across states must be strictly less than the sum of the number of players and the number of states.
+We consider three applications.
+A cheap talk outcome is efficient only if pure; with state-independent sender payoffs, it is efficient if and only if the sender’s most preferred action is induced with certainty.
+In natural settings, Bayesian persuasion outcomes are inefficient across many priors.
+Finally, ranking-based allocation mechanisms are inefficient under mild conditions.

   </details>